What is a humanist wedding?

-Firstly, we have an initial meeting (in person, on the telephone or via Skype), where you can ask me as many questions as you like, regarding humanism, or my work as a celebrant, or your wedding, so you can decide if you wish to proceed with me for your ceremony.
+Firstly, we have an initial meeting (in person, on the telephone or via Skype), where you can ask me questions (e.g. regarding humanism, my work as a celebrant, or your wedding) so you can decide if you wish to proceed with me for your ceremony.

 Then, if you choose me, we organise a private creative consultation to find out the details of what you would like and how you envisage the ceremony to be; this is usually in person but sometimes Skype is a good solution to people’s busy lives.

 At our humanist wedding creative consultation, we’ll talk about your wishes for your perfect ceremony, your personalities, perhaps your story (how you met, the proposal, what you love about each other).
 We can also consider the ways in which we can make your ceremony inclusive.
 You may want suggestions for songs, rituals or readings, which I can research for you.
 You may want advice with the venue, or location, or the registrar, all of with which I can help.

 Having done the research and consulted with you at length, I’ll write the first draft of your wedding script.